AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/loader.md

 ---
-title: Loader widget | Commerce Frontend Development
+title: Loader | Commerce Frontend Development
 description: Learn how to initialize and configure the Adobe Commerce and Magento Open Source Loader widget.
 ---